shorepine/alles/README.md

 ![closeup](https://raw.githubusercontent.com/bwhitman/alles/master/pics/adapter.jpg)

+This assumes you're using the suggested ESP32 dev board with its pin layout.
+If you use another one, you can probably change the GPIO assignments in `alles.h`.
 Fritzing file in the `pcbs` folder of this repository, and [it's here on Aisler](https://aisler.net/p/TEBMDZWQ).
 This is a lot more stable and easier to wire up than snipping small bits of hookup wire, especially for the GAIN connection.

 ## Firmware

 Alles is completely open source, and can be a fun platform to adapt beyond its current capabilities.
-To build your own firmware, start by setting up `esp-idf`: http://esp-idf.readthedocs.io/en/latest/get-started/

-Clone this repository and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board after setup.
+To build your own firmware, [start by setting up `esp-idf`](http://esp-idf.readthedocs.io/en/latest/get-started/).
+Once installed, connect to your board over USB, clone and cd into this repository and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board.

 ## Clients